ggaacode/tfflick/README.md

 ## Run the Installer

-Open Poweshell as Administrator and navigate to this folder's location.
+Open Poweshell as Administrator and navigate to the **tfflick** downloaded directory location.

+To run the installer when the execution policy is set to **LocalMachine RemoteSigned**, you need to temporarily set it to **Process Bypass** to be able to install **tfflick**.
+This is only valid for the current session of Powershell.

+Run `Set-ExecutionPolicy Bypass -Scope Process`

 Run `.\install_tfflick.ps1` if you don't want the module to be unblocked by the installer